jermnelson/intro2libsys/textbook/chapters/one/linux-vm.rst

 most comfortable with using.

-This course has an available VM on Rackspace and Amazon Web Services for those students who wish to use those commercial clouse service providers.
+This course has an available VM on Rackspace and Amazon Web Services for those students who wish to use those commercial cloud service providers.

-The same class Ubuntu Virtual Machine image can also be downloaded and used in other cloud providers including Microsoft's Azuze cloud services (a note of irony for those of us who remember Steve Ballmer saying that Linux was a cancer, maybe he was right!)::
+The same class Ubuntu Virtual Machine image can also be downloaded and used in other cloud providers including Microsoft's Azure cloud services (a note of irony for those of us who remember Steve Ballmer saying that Linux was a cancer, maybe he was right!)::